Blintzes

 Are Crepes and Blintzes the Same Thing?

-A crepe is the pancake, and a blintz is the filled crepe.
-A blintz is a filled crepe — without the filling a crepe is just a crepe!
+A crepe is a pancake, and a blintz is a filled crepe.
+A blintz is a filled crepe — without the filling, a crepe is just a crepe!

 Make Ahead Blintzes

-This is definitely a breakfast recipe for a weekend, or a morning where you have a bit more time.
-However, the crepe batter and the filling and the sauce can all be made ahead of time (the crepes can even be tightly wrapped in plastic, slid into a freezer-proof zipper top bag , and frozen), so if you are organized, the whole thing can really come together in minutes, especially if you fry them up as you assemble them.
+This is definitely a breakfast recipe for a weekend, or a morning when you have a bit more time.
+However, the crepe batter and the filling and the sauce can all be made ahead of time (the crepes can even be tightly wrapped in plastic, slid into a freezer-proof zipper top bag, and frozen), so if you are organized, the whole thing can really come together in minutes, especially if you fry them up as you assemble them.

 You can even refrigerate the uncooked stuffed crepes for a day, and fry those up on a regular old weekday.